TheOdinProject/curriculum/ruby/basics/methods.md

 * We apply the `.length` method on the string "It's Peanut Butter Jelly Time!".
 * `.length` counts each character within the string; this includes whitespaces.

 You also have the option to create your own methods.
-The `.count_words` method below
+The `.count_words` method below:

 ```ruby
 def count_words(sentence)